My ebook on How to Choose Paint Colours has been revised and today I’m answering some of the top questions I receive since launching my guide.

 In the past year, my system of learning to see undertones continued to evolve with questions from readers and while teaching my system to the interior designers, decorators, architects, stagers and homeowners who attend my True Colour Expert Workshops from all around the world.

-The biggest reason for the re-launch is I've added a new chapter with the most frequently asked questions since this book has been available.
+So, I’ve revised my eBook and added a new chapter with the most frequently asked questions I have received since this book has been available.
 These answers complete my step-by-step system of understanding undertones.

 My system began with that first aha moment many years ago working in a Benjamin Moore paint store when I noticed that beige seemed to always fall into one of three undertones, red, yellow or green (above).